Stephen Frost: Early life

 Frost was born on 28 December 1955 in Redruth, Cornwall, and is the son of the abstract artist Terry Frost and brother of painter Anthony Frost.

 He joined Banbury School (now Wykham Park Academy) in north Oxfordshire, part of Stanbridge Hall, in September 1967.
 The school had become comprehensive that term, but only in name; the buildings largely remained.
 The school transitioned over years.
 He played rugby for his county at age 16, and badminton locally, and athletics, in the AAA five star scheme.
 His brother Simon was also athletic.
 He took part in many school drama productions, in the sixth form, with his brothers Simon and Matthew.
 In the sixth form he grew a beard, and worked with the National Youth Theatre.
 He won a playwright award from the Royal Court Theatre.
 The head of the school drama group was Brian Derbyshire; the teacher left the school at the same time as Stephen, in July 1974.

 He passed two O-levels, Geography and Physics.
 He passed one A level, Geography.
 His headteacher was Harry Judge.
-He lived at 2 Old Parr Road from 1963 to 1974.
 In 1974 family moved to Newlyn in Cornwall.
 He attended the Guildhall School of Music and Drama with Art Malik (and his wife Gina Rowe), Mark Arden and actors Jeremy Gittins and Robert McCulley.